vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 })
 ```

 This is necessary to ensure nested loaders are aware of their _parent loader_.
-This could probably be linted with a plugin.
+This could probably be linted with an eslint plugin.

 ## Cache and loader reuse

-Each loader has its own cache and it's **not shared** across multiple application instances **as long as they use a different `router` instance**.
-This aligns with the recommendation of using one router instance per request.
-It's a very simple time based expiration cache that defaults to 5s.
+Each loader has its own cache and it's **not shared** across multiple application instances **as long as they use a different `router` instance** (the `router` is internally used as the key of a `WeakMap()`).
+This aligns with the recommendation of using one router instance per request in the ecosystem and usually one won't even need to know about this.

+The cache is a very simple time based expiration cache that defaults to 5 seconds.
 When a loader is called, it will wait 5s before calling the loader function again.
 This can be changed with the `cacheTime` option:

 ```ts
 defineLoader(..., { cacheTime: 1000 * 60 * 5 }) // 5 minutes